Should you ignore gaps in teeth

 However, gaps in teeth are not a purely cosmetic problem, and can have a more profound effect on your overall dental health.

-Firstly, food can become stuck between tilting teeth, which can create all kinds of other issues including tooth decay and gum disease.
+Secondly as the adjacent teeth tilt, gaps occur in other areas and food collection can occur.
+This can create all kinds of other issues including tooth decay and gum disease on these adjacent teeth.

-Finally, gaps in teeth may also lead to TMJ-related issues that can cause pain in your jaw joints or even affect muscle control in your jaw movement.
-It also means that you may lose the bone underneath the tooth, as well.
+Finally, gaps in teeth may also lead to TMJ-related issues that can cause pain in your jaw joints.

 That’s why loosing one tooth often very quickly results in losing other teeth if left untreated.
-If you lose multiple teeth, your jaw many change shape and you can get that sunken look, and let’s face it, nobody wants to look old.
+If you lose multiple teeth, your jaw many change shape and you can get that sunken look.

 Bridging the gap